fhidalgor/mutagenesis_visualization/docs/mut_normalizing.rst

 Heatmaps
 --------

+Function and class used in this section:
+    - :class:`mutagenesis_visualization.Screen`
+    - :meth:`mutagenesis_visualization.heatmap`

 We are going to evaluate how does the heatmap of produced by each of the normalization methods.
 We are not going to scale the data, so some